bezumnui/monobank_handler/README.md

 ### mono.run_webhook():

-If you want to start a webhook from another **thread**, you can may to field the url parameter, and point out it via
+If you want to start a webhook from another **thread**, you may not to field the url parameter, and point out it via
 `
 mono.create_webhook(url)